1 – Introduction

 What an unusual juxtaposition of scenes!
 One moment we read about the world’s people being given this mark in their foreheads so they can buy and sell; then suddenly, John receives this contrasting vision; he views another group of people who also have a “name (of Christ and of the Father) written on their foreheads.”
 But these are God’s chosen people rejoicing in the Heavenly Realm before the Throne of God.
 (These chosen people include, not only the 144,000, but, as Revelation 7:9 states, “a great multitude that no one could count, from every nation, tribe, people and language.”)

 To the Apostle this next vision may have helped him to understand there was nothing so remarkable about this curious invention of a future age, this “mark of the beast” on the forehead.
-It’s only an imitation of something that God does with His own people.
+It’s only a poor imitation of something that God does with His own people.

 Evidently, this having a name written on the forehead is a reality in the Heavenly Realm that Satan is seeking to imitate in his kingdom.
-If God writes His name on the foreheads of His people, then why shouldn’t he, Satan, do the same with his people in his earthly kingdom?
-The fact that God’s people also have a “name. . . on their foreheads”, represented by a type of mark (“seal”), confirms for us the understanding that, similarly, the “mark”, planted on the foreheads of the world’ s people, also represents a name – the “name of the beast”.
+If Christ writes His name on the foreheads of His people, then why shouldn’t the false messiah, the Beast, do the same with his followers in the earthly kingdom?
+And if the Seal represents the Name of God and of Christ, the Mark also can represent a name – the “name of the beast”.

 In the Apostle’s mind this “mark” seemed a repulsive thing since it was to mark its bearers as having taken on the name of the “beast”.
 In addition, the word “mark” had some negative associations, namely, of a man-made device used for branding and identifying animals and for engraving idolatrous images.
 Whereas, by contrast, the “seal” is God-made, noble and uplifting, representing “his [the Lamb’s] name and his Father’s Name”.